JASchilz/pystrike/README.rst

 Python wrapper for `Acinq’s Strike lightning network payment service`_.

 The lightning network allows near-fee, near-instant transactions atop the Bitcoin chain layer.
-Acinq operates the Strike service, which allows you to create lightning invoices, receive lightning payments, and receive consolidated payouts on-chain.
+Acinq operates the Strike service, which allows you to create lightning invoices, receive lightning payments into your Strike account, and then receive consolidated payouts on-chain.
 This Python library allows you to invoice customers and check the payment-status of those invoices in just a few lines of code.

-This library does not require any extra third-party dependencies.
+This library does not require any third-party dependencies.

 Example
 -------